kongwanbianjinyu/Deep-Learning-Tutorial/README.md

 6. RNN.
 Grpha Convolution Network(GCN) and Graph Attention Network(GAT).
 Tasks: Node-level task(node classification).
 Graph-level task(graph classfication).

 7. Energy_Generative.
 Energy-based Generative Model.
 Using MCMC(Markov Chain Monte Carlo) sampling to generate fake images from CNN model.
 Using contrastive divergence loss (L_DC) to train the model.

+8. AutoEncoder.
+Use CNN network as encoder to encode the images as latent vectors(latent_dims).
+Then using transpose convolution network as decoder to reconstruct the images.
+Using MSE as loss function to measure the distance between input images and reconstructed images.
+When using small latent_dims, the reconstructed images are blur and reflect rough shape.